The SHUTTLE Lab @ Michigan

 Ph.D.
 Student, Aerospace Engineering

 After completing my B.S. in aerospace at U-M, I pivoted and obtained my M.S. in Industrial and Manufacturing Engineering from California Polytechnic State University.
 Before returning to U-M to pursue my Ph.D. in aerospace, I spent a gap year teaching as a lecturer at Cal Poly.
-My experience teaching has led me to seek out a research pathway that falls within the realm of both engineering education and space systems – I am particularly interested in the intersection of macroethics and technical engineering education.
+My experience teaching has led me to seek out a research pathway that falls within the realm of both engineering education and space systems.
+I am particularly drawn to the intersection of macroethics and technical engineering education, with an interest in developing policy-aware space systems.

 I am jointly advised by Dr. Aaron Johnson and Dr. Oliver Jia-Richards and am also a part of Dr. Jia-Richard’s lab, SSL.